 Stock appreciation rights may be granted under the Amended 2018 Plan pursuant to stock appreciation right agreements.
 Each stock appreciation right is denominated in common stock share equivalents.
 The strike price of each stock appreciation right will be determined by the Plan Administrator, but will in no event be less than 100% of the fair market value of the common stock subject to the stock appreciation right on the date of grant.
 Subject to certain minimum vesting requirements (see "Minimum Vesting Requirements" above), the Plan Administrator may also impose restrictions or conditions upon the vesting of stock appreciation rights that it deems appropriate.
 The appreciation distribution payable upon exercise of a stock appreciation right may be paid in shares of our common stock, in cash, in a combination of cash and stock, or in any other form of consideration determined by the Plan Administrator and set forth in the stock appreciation right agreement.
-Stock appreciation rights will be subject to the same conditions upon termination of continuous service and restrictions on transfer as stock options under the Amended 2018 Plan.
+Stock appreciation rights will be subject to the subject to the stock appreciation stock appreciation right agreement.
+Stock appreciation rights will be subject to the stock appreciation right agreement.
+Stock appreciation rights will be subject to the stock appreciation right agreement.
+Stock appreciation rights will be subject to the stock appreciation right agreement.